b310-digital/teammapper/README.md

     ```bash
     docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d --force-recreate
     ```
+    You might need to start it twice as on the initial time the database is created by the postgres image.

     If you want to remove old data, including cached node packages and stored databases (DANGER!):